agustibr/atomicules.github.com/_posts/2012-03-17-To-the-command-line-batman.markdown

 ##File Browser/Manager

 Almost forgot: [Midnight Commander](http://www.midnight-commander.org/).
-Although, actually I'm unsold on it's usefulness.
-Unfortunately the Macports version doesn't seem to have mouse support and driving it purely by keyboard, well - I might as well just do my file management in the shell.

-I probably use it more at work as it is much lighter weight than Nautilus, and in Linux the mouse support is fine.
+Although, actually I'm unsold on it's usefulness. <s>Unfortunately the Macports version doesn't seem to have mouse support and driving it purely by keyboard, well - I might as well just do my file management in the shell</s> - I figured it out, it's a simple as forcing it into xterm mode, `mc -x`.
+However, I have since found [Ranger](http://ranger.nongnu.org/) which I think I like a lot more as it has column navigation in the same vein as OSX finder, tabs and file cut/copy/paste like Windows.